What Is an Elimination Diet?

-Ask your doctor what foods you need to stay healthy.
-If you don’t want to skip animal protein entirely, try lamb or poultry, which are considered low-allergy risk.
+Ask your doctor if any foods are likely to trigger your allergy symptoms and what foods you need to stay healthy.
+For example, instead of skipping animal protein entirely, you could try lamb or poultry, which don't often cause allergies.

 Strict, few foods diet.
 This is the strictest type of elimination diet.
 You can only eat a selected group of foods.
 It isn’t a nutritious diet, so you don’t want to follow this plan for long.
 The only foods allowed on this level 3 strict elimination diet are:

 - Apples or apple juice

 - Safflower oil

 - White vinegar

 No matter what type of elimination diet you choose, remember to drink lots of water to stay hydrated.